 Major renovations of Behrakis Wing of the MFA

-Themes of democracy, religion, philosophy and literature explored in new galleries
+Themes of democracy, religion, philosophy, and literature

-“The MFA’s Greek, Roman and Byzantine collections are foundational to this Museum,” said Matthew Teitelbaum, Ann and Graham Gund Director.
+“The MFA’s Greek, Roman and Byzantine collections are foundational to this Museum,” said Matthew Teitelbaum, the Ann and Graham Fund Director.
 “These new galleries will bring to life the richness of Classical art, providing contemporary perspectives on the era’s profound legacy.
 Original interpretation will allow us to have conversations across time and geography, exploring themes that remain central to our society today, including democracy, religion, philosophy and literature.”

-In these galleries, fortunate visitors will again be able to view the work of ancient Greek and Roman artists as they represented myths visually through a selection of vases, sculpture, and jewelry from the 6th century BC to the 3rd century AD.
+In these galleries, fortunate visitors will again be able to view the work of ancient Greek and Roman artists as they represent myths visually through a selection of vases, sculpture, and jewelry from the 6th century BC to the 3rd century AD.

-Many of the featured works are among the oldest in the collection, yet they will tell new stories, reflecting our time through the art of the past.
+Many of the featured works are among the oldest in the collection.
+Yet, they will tell new stories, reflecting our time through the art of the past.
 With innovative new displays, visitors of all ages can understand the legacy of an ancient way of life and how it resonates today.

-New “Gods and Goddesses” and Byzantine Galleries
+New gods and goddesses and Byzantine galleries

 A highlight of the renovation is a new gallery dedicated to “Gods and Goddesses,” which will re-create the atmosphere of a temple.
-Featuring large-scale sculptures as well as more intimate objects ranging in date from the 5th century BC to the 3rd century AD, the immersive space will introduce the personalities, feats and fates of the deities the Greeks and Romans worshipped, and explore ancient religious practices.
+Featuring large-scale sculptures as well as more intimate objects ranging in date from the 5th century BC to the 3rd century AD, the immersive space will introduce the personalities, feats, and fates of the deities the Greeks and Romans worshiped and explore ancient religious practices.

 A Byzantine gallery, the first of its kind in New England, will cover a geographically diverse collection of works ranging in origin from the era of Emperor Constantine the Great in the 4th century to the fall of Constantinople in 1453.
 This includes the 15th-century Monopoli altar, which will be on view for the first time after undergoing major conservation.
 Evocative of an altar in an early Byzantine church, the space will feature a soundscape reflecting liturgical chants.